Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Results

 \subsubsection{Modelling based on the global velocity gradient}

-As shown in Fig.~\ref{fig:gasvel_modelling_process}, to derive the global velocity gradient, we selected the region including the head and inner half of ESO~137-001's stripped tails (within $\sim40$ kpc from the major axis of the galaxy disk).
-First, we found the best-fit direction of the global velocity gradient.
-We rotated the velocity field within the selected region at a certain angle and calculated the H$\alpha$ flux-weighted averages of the velocities from the spaxels in each column.
-The velocity gradient was obtained by fitting the above average velocities as a linear function of the distance across the stripped tails.
-Due to the statistical fluctuations in the data, the error-weighted averages in ten distance bins were adopted in the practical fitting.
-The best-fit direction of the global velocity gradient was determined to have the lowest root mean square (RMS) in the corresponding residual velocity field (velocity field - velocity gradient), which is along the direction with a PA of $42\pm1\degr$.
-Next, we rotated the velocity field to ensure the global velocity gradient along the horizontal direction.
-Considering the velocity distribution across the tails (see the right panel of Fig.~\ref{fig:gasvel_modelling_process}), we updated the fitting function as a linear function between two plateaus and fitted the average velocities in twenty-five distance bins to extract the global velocity gradient.
-The best-fit velocity gradient has a slope of $11.1\pm1.1$ km s$^{-1}$ kpc$^{-1}$ between $-74.9$ km s$^{-1}$ and 96.0 km s$^{-1}$ at the distance of $-6.2$ kpc and 9.2 kpc.
+As shown in Fig.~\ref{fig:gasvel_modelling_process}, to derive the global velocity gradient, we selected the region including the head and inner half of ESO~137-001's stripped tails (within $\sim40$ kpc from the major axis of the galaxy disc).
+To determine the best-fitting direction and slope of the global velocity gradient, we rotated the velocity field within the selected region at different angles and correspondingly calculated the H$\alpha$ flux-weighted averages of the velocities from the spaxels in each column.
+For each rotation angle, the velocity gradient was obtained by fitting the above average velocities as a function of the distance across the stripped tails.
+We adopted a piecewise function including a linear function and two plateaus as the fitting function (see the right panel of Fig.~\ref{fig:gasvel_modelling_process}).
+Due to the statistical fluctuations in the data, the error-weighted averages in twenty-five distance bins were used in the fitting process.
+The best-fitting direction of the global velocity gradient was determined to have the lowest root mean square (RMS) in the corresponding residual velocity field (velocity field – velocity gradient), which is along the direction with a PA of $42\pm1\degr$.
+The best-fitting slope of the global velocity gradient is $11.1\pm1.1$ km s$^{-1}$ kpc$^{-1}$ between $-74.9$ km s$^{-1}$ and 96.0 km s$^{-1}$ at the distance of $-6.2$ kpc and 9.2 kpc.
 The velocity range of this gradient is generally consistent with that of the stellar rotation curve, which further confirms it is the rotation imprint of the galaxy.
-For the whole velocity field, we obtained the model by applying the above velocity gradient to the rest part of the stripped tails.
+For the whole velocity field, we obtained the model by applying the above velocity gradient to the rest of the stripped tails.

+A possible caveat in the above analysis is that the fitting function might be too simple to well describe the gas velocity field.
+Our aim to fit the gas velocity field is to quantify the large-scale velocity gradient across the stripped tails.
+The choice of fitting function is based on the fact that this large-scale velocity gradient itself can be described as a linear function.
+On the other hand, there is no exact model for the large-scale velocity gradient across the stripped tails.
+In this case, the linear function could be a realistic description of a velocity gradient.
+On the small scale, the velocity fluctuations always exist in the turbulent environment of stripped tails.
+A more complicated function can exactly quantify these small-scale velocity fluctuations.
+However, this deviates from our research goal to quantify the large-scale velocity gradient.

 Fig.~\ref{fig:gasvel_modelling_results} presents the velocity field model and its corresponding residual velocity field.
 While the rotation imprint is well removed in the front part of the stripped tails (or where the model is constructed), the residual velocity significantly increases in the rear half of the stripped tails.
 To quantitatively examine the velocity field model, we performed the kernel density estimation for the residual velocity vs. the distance along the stripped tails.
 The estimation was carried out in the same regions as defined in Section \ref{subsec:overall properties}.
 As shown in Fig.~\ref{fig:reskde_regions_vel} and \ref{fig:reskde_tails_vel}, the median values of the residual velocity are close to zero within the inner $\sim40$ kpc, indicating the global velocity gradient of the ionized gas has been well modeled and subtracted from the observed velocity field.
 There is still considerable residual velocity beyond the distance of $\sim40$ kpc, presumably because the residual rotation no longer dominates the kinematics of the ionized gas there, while other motions such as turbulence may begin to play a role.